Beecher-McFadden Estate

 The Beecher-McFadden Estate is a historic estate located on East Main Street in Peekskill, Westchester County, New York.

 Description and history

 The estate includes an imposing brick mansion and a large support building set among scenic landscaping.
-The mansion was originally built in about 1875 in a Victorian Gothic style, and was extensively remodeled in the 1920s in the Tudor Revival style.
+The mansion, designed by architect Joseph Lyman Silsbee, was originally built in 1877 in a Victorian Gothic style, and was extensively remodeled in the 1920s in the Tudor Revival style.
 It is a large, 2 1/2-story, asymmetrical brick building with stone trim, Tudor arches, and plain balustrades.
 The north elevation retains the original 1 1/2-story, red brick walls with polychrome brick trim.
 The large support structure has a two-story center section, flanked by 1 1/2-story wings, and is in the Jacobean Revival style.
 The property was originally developed by Rev. Henry Ward Beecher (1813-1887), then purchased by the locally prominent McFadden family in 1902.

 It was added to the National Register of Historic Places on November 2, 1987.